 All the children from classes I to XII have been provided 100 tablets of 20 mg of Iron and Folic Acid (1 tablet daily) once a year and deworming tablet twice a year to complement nutrition of students taking Mid-Day-Meal.
 The permanent record of complete health profile of all the students have been maintained in the child health referral cards and school health registers.
 Children identified with poor vision after screening test have been provided free spectacles.
-During the year 2017-18, up to March 2018,

-34233 students were provided spectacles.
-Student suffering from various medical ailments are referred to the hospitals/ health clinic.
+During the year 2018-19, up to March 2019, 23440 students were provided spectacles.
+Student suffering from various medical ailments are referred to the hospitals/health clinic.
 Free medical treatments including surgical interventions have been provided to the School children suffering from Rheumatic Heart Disease and Congenital Heart Disease.

-To review health interventions in the implementation of Mid-Day-Meal Scheme in the state meetings under the chairmanship of Additional Chief Secretary, Health and Family Welfare, Punjab were held and meeting of Governing body State Health Society, Punjab was held and 08.11.2017 under the chairmanship of Chief Secretary and apart from these, Executive Committee meetings were held on 04.12.2017 and 12.02.2018 under the chairmanship of Additional Chief Secretary, Health and Family Welfare, Punjab.
-Further regular monthly meetings are being held at the level of Director General School Education of all the District Education Officers (SE & EE) who have been entrusted the responsibility to implement the scheme at the district level.
+To review health interventions in the implementation of Mid-Day-Meal Scheme in the state meetings under the chairmanship of Additional Chief Secretary, Health and Family Welfare, Punjab were held and meeting of Governing body State Health Society, Punjab was held and 23.10.2018 under the chairmanship of Chief Secretary and apart from these, Executive Committee meetings were held on 04.07.2018 and 21.02.2019 under the chairmanship of Additional Chief Secretary, Health and Family Welfare, Punjab.
+Further regular monthly meetings are being held at the level of Secretary School Education of all the District Education Officers (SE & EE) who have been entrusted the responsibility to implement the scheme at the district level.
 At district level, Department of Health and Family Welfare, Punjab reviews the Mid-Day-Meal Scheme in the meetings of the Civil Surgeons on monthly basis.
 Deputy DEO (EE) has been nominated as District Coordinator for holding meeting with health department.
-So that every students could avil yearly helth check up by team of helath department.
+So that every students could avail yearly health check up by team of health department.
 The date of health check up message is sent to parents on mobile number.
-As a piolt project all girls students of class 6th and 7th in district Bathinda and Mansa and second dose of HUP to said girls shall be provided Aug.2018
+As a pilot project all girls students of class 6th and 7th in district Bathinda and Mansa and second dose of HUP to said girls has been provided in August 2018